 7. IDEXX Neo Laboratory Integration

-The system's functionality is deliberately restricted to maintain simplicity, which means laboratories with complex testing requirements or research activities quickly outgrow the platform's capabilities.
+Functionality scope varies by design.
+Buyers with complex testing or research needs should confirm whether the platform supports advanced protocols, analytics, and scalability.
 Integration options are limited to IDEXX equipment, creating vendor lock-in that can restrict future equipment choices and laboratory growth.

 Customization options are minimal, and laboratories often find the platform insufficient for specialized veterinary procedures or evolving testing protocols.